Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Materials and Methods

-In the initial training round, two annotators independently generated simplifications for the same web page.
-To assess the quality of the annotation, the third annotator reviewed the simplifications relative to the original text and indicated their preferred simplification as \textit{ A} is better; \textit{B} is better; \textit{Both} are good; or \textit{ None} is good (simplification order shuffled).
-In the evaluation phase, the distribution of the third annotator's preferences was as follows: 34\% of the samples favored the first annotator's version, 32\% favored the second annotator's version, 26\% were considered equally effective from both annotators, and 8\% were found inadequate by the third annotator, meaning neither version met the simplification criteria.
-SimpleDC consists of 29 annotated web pages (14 train, 5 development, and 10 test).
-It includes 1,183 annotated sentence pairs (361 train, 294 development, and 528 test).
+Since text simplification is a generative task without categorical labels, traditional inter-annotator agreement (IAA) metrics, like Cohen’s Kappa, are not well suited.
+Instead, we evaluated annotation quality by having two annotators create the simplified text and then having a third annotator assess their preference for simplifications.
+In the initial training round, two annotators independently generated simplifications for each web page.
+The generated texts from the two annotators were marked \textit{A} and \textit{B} randomly.
+To assess annotation quality, a third annotator reviewed the simplifications relative to the original text and indicated their preferred simplification as one of four choices -- \textit{A} is better; \textit{B} is better; \textit{Both} are good; or \textit{None} is good.
+The distribution of the third annotator's preferences was as follows: the first annotator was preferred for 34\% of samples, the second annotator was preferred for 32\% of samples, both annotators were considered effective for 26\% of samples, and neither simplification was deemed adequate for 8\% of samples.
+SimpleDC comprises 31 annotated web pages (14 train, 7 development, and 10 test), including 1,183 annotated sentence pairs (361 train, 294 development, and 528 test).
 The development and test sets were doubly annotated by two annotators and adjudicated by the third annotator to create a robust evaluation set.
-The training set was singly annotated by the domain experts.
-Figure \ref{fkgl_boxplots} presents the distribution of the reading level.
+The training set was singly annotated.
+Figure \ref{simpledc_stats} gives a detailed overview of the SimpleDC dataset.
+Figure \ref{fkgl_boxplots} presents the distribution of the FKGL reading level for the original and simplified text for different data sources.
+The median reading level varies 7.0-9.2 across sources, and the reduction in FKGL from simplification ranged 0.6-1.0.

-As part of the data collection and exploration process, we collected an additional 1,395 web pages from ACS, CDC, and NCI related to digestive cancer that were not annotated/simplified.
+We collected an additional 1,395 web pages from ACS, CDC, and NCI related to digestive cancer that were not annotated/simplified.
 We randomly sampled 1,000 of these unannotated web pages for use in the RL procedures described in Section .